amissine/NPC-Forge/README.md

-npc-forge stop           # Stops server npc-forge reboot         # Reboots server npc-forge watch          # Starts server and watch logs in real-time npc-forge install <path> # Installs a new NPC
+npc-forge stop           # Stops server npc-forge reboot         # Reboots server npc-forge watch          # Starts server and watch logs in real-time npc-forge create         # Creates new NPC using the example profile npc-forge install <path> # Installs a new NPC
 ```
 Additional information can be found in the [NPC-Forge CLI](docs/NPC-Forge-cli.md) documentation.